HansPueschel/Hominin-div-time-evolution/README.md

 ---
-# New divergence-time estimates for hominins provide insight into encephalization and body mass trends in human evolution #
+# Divergence-time estimates for hominins provide insight into encephalization and body mass trends in human evolution #

 Corresponding authors: